nervosnetwork/rfcs/rfcs/0050-vm-syscalls-3/0050-vm-syscalls-3.md

     - Process A is in `WaitForRead` for data from Process B
     - Process B is in `WaitForRead` for Process A. Both processes will wait indefinitely, as each is waiting for the other to proceed.
 0. **Buffer Limits**: If processes rely on pipes with limited buffer sizes and one process blocks on a `WaitForWrite` state because the pipe buffer is full, and the reader process is also blocked in a `WaitForRead` state (but on a different file descriptor), this can create a deadlock if neither can proceed:
-    - Process A want's read 10 bytes from fd0, and then read 10 bytes from fd1, and finally read 10 bytes from fd0.
+    - Process A wants to read 10 bytes from fd0, and then read 10 bytes from fd1, and finally read 10 bytes from fd0.
-    - Process B write 20 bytes into fd0, and then write 10 bytes into fd1.
+    - Process B writes 20 bytes into fd0, and then write 10 bytes into fd1.

 ## Cycles